 Have you ever wondered whether you have hard water and need a water softener?
-Surprisingly, it is estimated that 85% of households have hard water, but homeowners are unaware that they fall into this category.
+Surprisingly, 85% of households are estimated to have hard water, but homeowners are unaware that they fall into this category.
 So, how do you tell if you have hard water, and what do you do about it?

-Hard water occurs where there are too many particles of calcium and magnesium in the water.
+Hard water occurs when too many particles of calcium and magnesium are in the water.
 It manifests itself as scale that adheres to surfaces that it comes in contact within your home.
 Some households have more of these minerals in their water supply than others.

 Quality of Water